 7. What is a levain?

-Some sourdough recipes will direct you to create a levain (also called “leaven”) to add to the dough mixture later.
+I touched on this above, but some sourdough recipes will direct you to create a levain (also called “leaven,” or “prepared starter”) to add to the dough mixture later.
 Don’t let the terminology scare you; simply follow the directions in the recipe.

 A levain is basically a preferment (made from a little of your ripe starter, flour, and water) that will have certain characteristics to affect the flavor or performance of the dough you’re making.